 Skin cancer is by far the most common cancer in the U.S., making it an important area of focus for the American Cancer Society.
 The exact number of all skin cancers that are diagnosed each year is unknown because the most common types – basal cell and squamous cell skin cancers – are not required to be reported to cancer registries.
-More than 3 million new cases of basal and squamous cell skin cancers will be diagnosed in 2014.
-Melanoma is a less common but much more dangerous type of skin cancer that affects more than 76,000 people annually.
+More than 3.5 million new cases of basal cell and squamous cell skin cancers will be diagnosed annually.
+Melanoma is a less common but much more dangerous type of skin cancer that will be diagnosed in almost 74,000 people in 2015.

 We know a lot about what causes skin cancer, but we’re still learning how best to prevent and treat it.
 Each year, skin cancer rates continue to rise.
 Research to discover the most effective ways to prevent and treat all types of skin cancer remains a priority for the Society.